kat-wehr/kat-wehr.github.io/cv.md

 ## Teaching &amp; Learning Experience

+Instructional Designer, __Penn State University: College of Arts and Architecture__ June 2018 - Present

+- details to come!

+Instructor, First Year Seminar, __Penn State University__
+Aug.
+2016 – Present

+- Developed master course model with seminar director to mitigate curricular drift
+- Coordinated transition of over 50 sections of first year seminar from ANGEL to Canvas
+- Redesigned my section of first year seminar to pilot blended learning model

-Instructional Designer, __Penn State University__  'June 2015 – Present'
+Instructional Designer, __Penn State University: Smeal College of Business__
+June 2015 – May 2018

 - Manage design, development and launch of courses in the new marketing analytics professional certificate for-credit program
 - Collaborate with teammates to develop information sessions designed to engage and train faculty regarding new technology tools and pedagogical strategies
 - Manage production of digital course resources such as instructional videos and interactive content, print and third-party resources
 - Consult with residential faculty to integrate digital learning experiences in face-to-face courses

-Instructor, First Year Seminar, __Penn State University__  'Aug.
-2016 – Present'

-- Developed master course model with seminar director to mitigate curricular drift
-- Coordinated transition of over 50 sections of first year seminar from ANGEL to Canvas
-- Redesigned my section of first year seminar to pilot blended learning model

-Instructional Technologist, __Drexel University__         Dec.
+Instructional Technologist, __Drexel University__
+Dec.
 2013 – May 2015

 - Facilitated presentations and workshops to increase faculty awareness of current approaches and best practices in online education and application of learning technologies
 - Consulted with faculty to develop engaging learning experiences for online and hybrid courses
 - Provided LMS support to faculty and students in LeBow College of Business
 - Reviewed and revised online and blended courses according to university accessibility guidelines

-Help Desk Consultant &amp; Course Developer, __Blended Schools Network__         June 2013 – Oct.
+Help Desk Consultant &amp; Course Developer, __Blended Schools Network__
+June 2013 – Oct.
 2013

 - Designed and developed 7-week introductory online teaching professional development course
 - Provided Tier I &amp; Tier II technical support to 75,000 K-12 teacher, student and parent users
 - Produced video and print tutorials reviewing common procedures within Blackboard Learn

-Instructional Designer, __PLS 3rd Learning__         June 2013 – Sept.
+Instructional Designer, __PLS 3rd Learning__
+June 2013 – Sept.
 2013

 - Designed Act 80-qualified online instructional units for K-12 teachers using Articulate Storyline
 - Performed regular web maintenance and updates for graduate-level professional online courses
 - Edited HTML and CSS files in Dreamweaver and update content within Sakai LMS
 - Wrote and edited copy for online textbooks used in graduate-level professional courses

-Intern, __eLearn Institute, Inc.__        April 2013 – Aug.
+Intern, __eLearn Institute, Inc.__
+April 2013 – Aug.
 2013

 - Consulted with district and building-level technology leaders in the process of implementing online learning and 1:1 programs in K-12 settings
 - Presented strategic planning and implementation process to PA school district officials

-Substitute Teacher, __Northern Lehigh School District__        Sept.
+Substitute Teacher, __Northern Lehigh School District__
+Sept.
 2012 – June 2013

 - Served as floating/long term substitute across various grade levels and buildings within the district

 - Facilitated learning plans according to full-time teachers&#39; directions

-Instructional Technology Graduate Assistant, __Kutztown University__         Aug.
+Instructional Technology Graduate Assistant, __Kutztown University__
+Aug.
 2012 – Aug.
 2013

 - Designed and produced multimedia learning resources to promote library initiatives and expand library presence online using social media
 - Consulted with professors and staff to establish learning objectives and brainstorm ideas to create multimedia learning resources for use in online, blended and face-to-face environments